Sitting with 90 naked Germans…

 Or does something of the past need attending to, before we can move on?

-If so, we can loosen what holds us back, and transform it to a strength that moves us forward.
+If so, with the right attention we can loosen what holds us back, and transform it to a strength that moves us forward.